 Tanya’s preferred tools are her bare hands, brushes, palette knives, squeegees and sponges.
-Painting with acrylics and oils on canvas or cardboard is her preferred use of materials.
+Painting with acrylics and oils on canvas, timbre or cardboard is her preferred use of materials.
 She loves the feel and texture of paint.

-Tanya’s technique is free and rapid which is in sync with her sometimes fast mind.
-This technique has developed over the years of painting and experimenting.
-She drips, pours, flicks, and smears paint onto the canvas, “which I thoroughly enjoy doing… I find it energetic and fun!
-I also find painting to be tiring and reflective…when I am tapping into my emotional work.”
+Tanya’s technique is free and rapid, which is in sync with her sometimes fast mind.
+This technique has developed over her years of painting and experimenting.
+She drips, pours, flicks and smears paint onto the canvas, “which I thoroughly enjoy doing… I find it energetic and fun!
+I also find painting to be tiring and reflective… when I am tapping into my emotional work,” she said.